Ronalds Zaķis

-Ronalds Zaķis (born July 8, 1987) is a Latvian professional basketball player who plays for KK Viimsi of the Latvian–Estonian Basketball League.
+Ronalds Zaķis (born 8 July 1987) is a Latvian professional basketball player who plays for Ventspils of the Latvian–Estonian Basketball League.

 Career

 Ronalds Zaķis started his career playing for BK Ventspils.
 In early 2008, he was loaned to VEF Rīga and after the season he declared for the 2008 NBA draft, however, he pulled out and ultimately was never drafted.
 For 2008-09 Zaķis returned to Ventspils, winning his first Latvian League championship.

-On July 22, 2014, Zaķis signed a contract with VEF Rīga.
+On 22 July 2014 Zaķis signed a contract with VEF Rīga.
 With VEF he won his third Latvian championship.

-On August 12, 2015, Zaķis moved to Slovenian team Union Olimpija for the 2015–16 season.
+On 12 August 2015 Zaķis moved to Slovenian team Union Olimpija for the 2015–16 season.

 In August 2016, Zaķis returned to Ventspils.

 In August 2020 he signed for the Rostock Seawolves in the German ProA League.
-On summer of 2021 he joined Latvian-Estonian Basketball League debutants KK Viimsi and helped them to reach the Final Four.
+In summer 2021 he joined Latvian-Estonian Basketball League debutants KK Viimsi and helped them to reach the Final Four.

 On 13 July 2022, he signed a one-year contract with Dutch club Donar of the BNXT League.